mamup11/PyElections/README.md

 Time (this variable must be set with the time zone of the device, i.e. for UTC−05:00 put -5):

 `TZONE=-5`

+### Data

+In this repository you will find a folder named "Tweets" where are 5 csv files that contains tweets for each candidate, but this is a dev dataset and its not complete.
+If you want to run this program with a bigger dataset of tweets then you should replace the folder "Tweets" with the content of the following link:

 ### Run